lderienzo/algaecal-qa-dev-test/README.md

 The test calls for the writing of a functional test to prove the “add to cart” button works on the bundles.

 This project is the first half of two parts submitted for the AlgaėCal "QA Developer Test".
+The second part being the Java Selenium Webdriver project located in the https://github.com/lderienzo/AlgaeCalBundlePromotionTester repository.

 This project is a small node.js/express/mongodb app using the pug template engine for view rendering.
 It consists only of the product bundle page containing the "add to cart" buttons along with the shopping cart page.